In my courses and guides, I teach the preparation of a baseline result before diving into spot checking algorithms.

-It can be a valuable use of your time to brainstorm all of the simplest possible results that you can test for your problem, and then go ahead an evaluate them.
+It can be a valuable use of your time to brainstorm all of the simplest possible results that you can test for your problem, and then go ahead and evaluate them.
 The results can be a very effective filtering method.
-If more advanced modeling methods cannot out perform simple central tendencies then you know you have work to do, most likely better defining or reframing the problem.
+If more advanced modeling methods cannot outperform simple central tendencies then you know you have work to do, most likely better defining or reframing the problem.

 The accuracy score you use matters.
 You must select the accuracy score you plan to use before you calculate your baseline.
 The score must be related and inform the question you set out to answer by working on the problem in the first place.